 It’s important to be aware of the state in our country and take a step to fight against what’s wrong so human rights are intact and served right for the purpose.

 10 Line Speech on Human Rights Day

 This is a 2-minute Speech on Human Rights helpful to convey the idea and meaning to students in grades 1-3.

 Human Rights Day is observed and celebrated on 10th December every year worldwide.

 It is on this day in the year 1948, the United Nations acknowledged and proclaimed in their General Assembly to observe the celebration of human rights.

-Other states and interested organizations who also work for safeguarding human rights and end the violations were extended the invitations.
+Other states and interested organisations who also work for safeguarding human rights and ending the violations were extended the invitations.

 And the work actively started in the year 1950.